Pintereach1/backend/README.md

 Admin access restricted endpoint.
 Token required.
 <br>
 <br>
 No body required in the request.
+Category will be deleted if it is not exist in any articles.
 <br>
 <br>
 When successful will return an HTTP status code of 200 (OK) and an id of the deleted category.
 Here is an example: